 Why do 70% of mobile projects miss their deadlines?

-A startup founder sketches the vision on a whiteboard.
+Here's how it usually starts.
+A startup founder sketches the vision on a whiteboard (or a napkin at a coffee shop in Mile End, I've seen that too).
 A designer creates pixel-perfect wireframes.
-Then the engineering team sits down to build, and within days the questions start: Should the app work offline?
+Then the engineering team sits down to build, and within days the questions start piling up: Should the app work offline?
 How does the backend handle concurrent requests?
-What happens when the user has a slow connection?
-Are we using REST or GraphQL?
+What happens when the user has a slow 3G connection in a subway tunnel?
+REST or GraphQL?
 Who owns the state management?
+Nobody thought to answer these questions during the wireframe phase.

-By the time these questions get answers, the project is already weeks behind.
-Teams make contradictory assumptions.
-Developers build features twice because the specification changed mid-sprint.
+By the time those questions get answers, the project's already weeks behind.
+Teams make contradictory assumptions without realizing it.
+Developers build features twice because the spec changed mid-sprint (or, more accurately, because there wasn't really a spec in the first place).
 Wireframes get misinterpreted as functional specifications.
 Budgets triple.
 Timelines slip.
+And the founder's frustration grows because they can see the app so clearly in their own mind.

-The root cause is not slow developers or bad project management.
-It's the gap between vision and specification.
-Founders have a clear mental model of their product, but that model lives only in their heads.
-Designers translate it into visual layouts.
-Developers interpret those layouts and guess at the business logic.
-The result is a game of telephone where each team member invents their own understanding of what needs to be built.
+Here's the uncomfortable truth that nobody wants to say in the retrospective: the root cause isn't slow developers or bad project management.
+The gap between vision and specification is what kills these projects.
+Founders carry a vivid mental model of their product, but that model lives only in their heads.
+Designers translate it into visual layouts, losing the business logic along the way.
+Developers interpret those layouts and guess at the rules.
+Every team member ends up inventing their own understanding of what needs to be built, and those understandings diverge more with every sprint.

-This statistic surfaces a uncomfortable truth: the problem is not execution speed.
-It's specification clarity.
+That number points to something most teams avoid saying out loud: the problem isn't execution speed.
+Specification clarity is.
+I've seen a three-person team with a solid spec outship a twelve-person team running on wireframes and Slack threads.
+Every time.
 Teams that move slowly with clear requirements ship better products, on time and on budget, than teams that move fast with ambiguous ones.

 How do startups currently specify mobile apps?